- About Us

 Links on the Born in Bradford website may lead to other websites.
 We are not responsible for the content of any linked site.
 Listing and linking should not be taken as an endorsement of any kind and we accept no liability in respect of content.
 We cannot guarantee that these links will work all of the time and have no control over the availability of linked pages.

-Born in Bradford uses publicly available information, such as Twitter handles and hashtags, to target tweets promoting research to relevant Twitter users.
+Born in Bradford uses publicly available information, such as social media usernames, handles and hashtags, to target posts promoting research to relevant users of social media platforms.

 Our website and materials relating to our information, products and services (or to third party information, products and services), are provided ‘as is’, without any representation or endorsement made and without warranty of any kind, whether express or implied, including but not limited to the implied warranties of satisfactory quality, fitness for a particular purpose, non-infringement, compatibility, security and accuracy.

 We do not warrant that the functions contained in the material within our website will be uninterrupted or error free, that defects will be corrected or that this site or the server that makes it available are free of viruses or represent the full functionality, accuracy, reliability of the materials.

 In no event will we be liable for any loss or damage including, without limitation, indirect or consequential loss or damage, or any loss or damages whatsoever arising from use or loss of use of, data or profits arising out of or in connection with the use of our website.